FDBoever/CCAP_course_2021/index.md

 nav_order: 2
 ---

-# CCAP COURSE 2023
+# CCAP COURCE

-Bioinformatics tutorials and course material as part of the Algaculture for Biotechnology training cousre program 24-26 Feb 2021
+Bioinformatics tutorials and course material as part of the Algaculture for Biotechnology training cousre program:
+24-26 Feb 2021
 2022
 2023